 The ash is also a reminder that our true life is not found in mortal things which eventually turn to dust, but in eternal things.
-We also know that out of ash new life can bud, grow strong, bloom into fullness that's the Easter miracle.
+We also know that out of ash new life can bud, grow strong, bloom into fullness - that's the Easter miracle.

 In Lent we allow ourselves to be tempted out of the ash of selfishness and narrowness of heart and into a life of open-hearted goodness.
 We celebrate God's graciousness to us by sharing what we have with those in need whether it be food, wealth, time, love, friendship or compassion.
 That's what it means to 'repent and believe the Good News'.
-So our penance is not a self-imposed punishment for sinfulness.
-It is a sign of our gratitude to God for the forgiveness and healing we receive in Christ.